PlayFab/XPlatCppSdk/upgrade3.22.191111.md

     * Old: ```PlayFabSettings::developerSecretKey  = "YourId";```
     * New: ```PlayFabSettings::staticSettings->developerSecretKey  = "YourId";```

-We apologize that while trivial, these changes were necessary in order to ensure proper data-solation between API instances.
+We apologize that while trivial, these changes were necessary in order to ensure proper data-isolation between API instances.

 ## Significant changes that should affect very few customers